purplemon/wello_coffee-machine/README.md

 This repo contains all the source files to build and run a virtual coffee machine.

-Simply [download](slides-students-C04.pdf) the executable to get started, or optionally download the sourcecode and build solution yourself.

 ## PLATFORM DETAILS

 This .NET Console project is a console application written in C#.
 It is controlled through console interactions.